mikevalstar/mikevalstar_com3/src/posts/2016-01-06-pubsub-intro.md

 * An request error has happened (show an error on the page)
 * User has clicked the window (for popup hiding)
 * User has or will log in / log out (for cleanup)
+* Most window level events

 ## When not to use it?

-This model is not the greatest when you want to have consequences for actions (you should use Promises or callbacks) or when you need to guarantee delivery / receipt of a message (you will need a more complex event manager).
+This model is not the best choice when you want to have consequences for actions (you should use Promises or callbacks) or when you need to guarantee delivery / receipt of a message (you will need a more complex event manager).
 For example:

 * When you need feedback on the operation (AJAX request &#8594; display data on screen)
 * When operations need to chain (e.g. A &#8594; B &#8594; C)